GitHawkApp/GitHawk/docs/_posts/2018-08-03-Immutable-Model-Mutability.md

 }
 ```

-The `Person` model only has 3 properties.
-If this were a more complex model, just imagine how much code we'd have to write!
+Bear in mind that `Person` only has 3 properties.
+If this were a more complex model, just imagine how much code we'd have to write! 😱

 ## Saved by Sourcery